 \section{Summary}

-We presented the time delay lens modeling challenge.
+We presented the time delay lens modelling challenge.
 The structure of the challenge is as follows.
 The ``Evil'' Team produced a set of mock lenses, meant to mimic state of the art data quality.
-Anyone in the community is invited to participate as a ``Good'' Team, by modeling the data and submitting a blind estimate of the Hubble Constant.
+Anyone in the community is invited to participate as a ``Good'' Team, by modelling the data and submitting a blind estimate of the Hubble Constant.
 The ``Evil'' Team will compute four metrics aimed at quantifying the accuracy and precision of the estimates.
-The overall goal of the challenge is to assess whether current lens modeling techniques are sufficient to ultimately reach a 1\% measurement of \hc.
-The challenge is organized in rungs in order to help identify aspects of the lens modeling effort that may represent bottlenecks and may require additional improvements.
+The overall goal of the challenge is to assess whether current lens modelling techniques are sufficient to ultimately reach a 1\% measurement of \hc.
+The challenge is organized in rungs in order to help identify aspects of the lens modelling effort that may represent bottlenecks and may require additional improvements.